Reddit: Other features

-On July 7, 2022, Reddit announced 'blockchain-backed Collectible Avatars', customizable avatars which are available on the subreddit r/CollectibleAvatars for purchase separate from Reddit Premium.
+On July 7, 2022, Reddit announced "blockchain-backed Collectible Avatars", customizable avatars which are available on the subreddit r/CollectibleAvatars for purchase separate from Reddit Premium.
 The avatars were created by independent artists who post work on other subreddits, and who receive a portion of the profits.
 They use Reddit's Polygon blockchain-powered digital wallet the Vault.
-Richard Lawler of The Verge described them as "non-fungible tokens (NFTs) that are available for purchase in the Reddit Avatar Builder"; as NFTs are controversial, this attracted attention from many media outlets.
+Richard Lawler of The Verge described them as "non-fungible tokens (NFTs) that are available for purchase in the Reddit Avatar Builder".